Regulations for the 15th Klaudia Taev Competition (2027)

 REHEARSALS and PIANISTS

-The use of a pianist for the audition in the First round costs €15-40 paid in cash directly to him/her before the audition starts.
+The use of a pianist for the audition in the First round costs €15-40, paid in cash directly to him/her before the audition starts.

 A pianist is provided FREE of charge for up to 20 minutes of preparation for the 2nd and 3rd rounds and up to 30 minutes for the 4th round.
 Extra rehearsal time (also for the final round) can be arranged by personal agreement with a pianist for €10 per every 5 extra minutes paid in cash directly to the pianist.

 Important!
-The competitors must provide clear and easily readable sheet music, which must be sent to the pianists before the 1st of September.
+The competitors must provide clear and easily readable sheet music, which must be sent to the pianists before the 25th of August.

 The competitor is allowed to bring his/her pianist.